Gitii/community.wsl.sdk/README.md

 It uses the `wsl.exe` executable and (mostly) public information stored in the registry.

-> :exclamation: Com-Api: WSL has a com-based api that **could** also used.
+> :exclamation: Com-Api: WSL has a com-based api that **could** also used instead.
 Using com-apis has several disadvantages including security related issues.
-Using the managed  alternative with `wsl.exe` has proben to be more versatile and easier to use.
+Using the managed alternative with `wsl.exe` has proven to be more versatile and easier to use.

 ## How to install